neuropromotion/Glioblastoma-cell-Finder/R/README.md

 ---

 ## Usage

-Model.R
-The core function provided by this repository is:
+The core function provided by this repository is (stored in Model.R):

 ```r
 seurat_object <- predict_and_add_metadata(seurat_object, weights_path='xboost.model')